Welcome To Hell

 Recognizing the signs of narcissistic abuse is the first step toward addressing it.
 The impact of narcissistic abuse can be profound; leading to feelings of worthlessness, anxiety, depression, and even physical abuse.
 Survivors may struggle with self-esteem and trust issues, and the trauma of the experience can linger long after the relationship has ended.

-You might be asking yourself “Am I’m in a narcissistic relationship?” or “How will I know if the person I’m with is a narcissist?”
-Here’s the quickest and easiest way I can answer that for you.. if you are currently in one or have had the overall joy of experiencing one.. then you already know the answers to both of these questions.
-When you find yourself in a narcissistic relationship, and the mask comes off; once you become aware of the signs, and repetitive behavioral patterns… you can’t unsee them.
+When you find yourself in a narcissistic relationship, and the mask comes off; once you become aware of the signs, and repetitive behavioral patterns - you can’t unsee them.
 The answer is very well known and evident.
 Helpful tip of the day: the moment you start googling someone’s behavior in an effort to understand it, that’s probably the biggest red flag you will ever need.

-You might tend to think narcissists carry themselves with a certain facade.
-Some might think they tend to carry themselves as extroverted, flamboyant, or confidently and strongly natured.
-That is rarely the case.
 The truth is these narcissistic tendencies can reside within anyone.
 They do not discriminate.
 A portion of what accumulates the amount of damage and emotional destress that comes from these relationships, is the fact that in the very beginning this individual was the complete opposite.
 They didn’t portray or give any indicators of being able to carry out the means of being so cruel.
 Since signs aren’t so apparent in the very beginning, you end up completely misjudging the situation.

-I speak on this issue from the very things I experienced.
-Narcissistic abuse is not a term that should be loosely labeled onto others whom might struggle from other internal or external conflicts.
-Genuine narcissistic abuse is something that took a grapple hold of my entire life and whole being.
-It shed me of everything I was, it stripped me of any outside and meaningful relationships/connections that I had, it made me question my sanity, it pushed me to respond to the rest of the world in an ugly and misconstrued manner, it darkened my heart and ruined my perception on love, it lead me back to a path of drinking and numbing my emotions after countless years of continued sobriety, the list goes on.
+Genuine narcissistic abuse is something that took a grapple hold of my entire life and entire being.
+It shed me of everything that I was, it stripped me of any outside meaningful relationships/connections that I had, it made me question my sanity, it pushed me to respond to the rest of the world in an ugly and misconstrued manner, it darkened my heart and ruined my perception of love, it lead me back to a path of drinking and numbing my emotions after countless years of continued sobriety, the list goes on.

-The traumatic and lasting effects of narcissistic abuse is no joke.
-Even long after coming to the reality that the person I was so madly in love with was Satan…. and I came up with an exit strategy; it was not that cut and dry.
 The permanent and lasting effects of this sort of thing linger on.
 The things that I encountered mentally, emotionally, and physically all became so engrained into the person I allowed him to conform me into becoming.
-It took a tremendous amount of strength and willpower to not only leave this person; but to start and rebuild myself, and reestablish a sense of “normalcy” again.
+It took a tremendous amount of strength and willpower to not only leave this person, but to start and rebuild myself, and reestablish a sense of “normalcy” again.
 For others, I’m sure, as well as myself, that was never fully regained.

 It took me about a year and a half into my relationship before I started to take my heart shaped glasses off.
 I was living the fairytale I always wished I would.
 Things were perfect.
 Too perfect.
-He made me feel special, he did nice things for me, he took me places, we shared so many laughs and good times, wonderful memories were being made.
-I had never been so sure of anything in my life, like I was of him.
+He made me feel special, he did nice things for me, he took me places, we shared so many laughs and good times, wonderful memories were made.
+I had never been so sure of anything in my life, like I was with him.

 Common Indicators:

 Narcissists form relationships based on what the other person can do for them.
-Whether that be emotionally or physically their desire to form a connection or attachment is never genuine.
+Whether that be emotionally or physically, their desire to form a connection or attachment is never genuine.
 Narcissists completely lack the ability to feel or express empathy or genuine compassion.
 NOT CAPABLE.
 It’s an Oscar Worthy performance is what that is.

 Narcissists usually spot and strive to go for someone who has something that they need or want.
 During the downhill spiral of my relationship, I found myself thinking “There must be something wrong with me.”
 “I must have done something wrong to be where I am at right now.”
 No Sir.
 There was nothing wrong with me.
 That’s exactly why I was the best possible candidate that he chose to seek out.

-Narcissists need a constant “supply” someone who is feeding all the areas in which they personally lack.
-If you pay attention, it’s rather evident that narcissists are never alone.
-They cycle through “relationships” going from one supply until they are completely drained and onto the very next.
 More times than none, it’s a repetitive cycle of the same people.
 While he was with me, he was in constant communication with and trying to resolve things with his ex.
-After he kicked me to the curb, and started seeing someone while we were still together… he came back and was trying to rekindle what we had.
+After he kicked me to the curb, and started seeing someone while we were still together - he came back and was trying to rekindle what we had.
 The cycle never ends, it never stops.
 No one is more special than the other.

 Narcissists stories don’t ever match reality.
 They are all about their pride and ego.
-They never do any wrong, there’s always someone or something else to blame.
+They never do any wrong.
+There’s always someone or something else to blame.
 ALWAYS.

 Narcissists are the first to engage in distasteful and harmful behaviors, and they’re also the first to judge and pass harsh criticism.
 As humans we are all perfectly flawed.
-However, a narcissist will never be taking any accountability for their own shortcomings; the moment you illustrate a sign of weakness or known vulnerability they’re going to seek the opportunity fully, and tear you the fu*k down.
+However, a narcissist will never be taking any accountability for their own shortcomings.
+The moment you illustrate a sign of weakness, or known vulnerability they’re going to seek the opportunity fully, and tear you the fu*k down.

 Get On & Get Going:

 It’s not salvageable.
 I’m going to save you the extra amount of heartache and time, aside from what you’re already bearing.
 It’s not fixable.
 I’m going to tell you now, as someone who spent countless amounts of energy and tears trying to revive something that was dead to begin with… you can’t fix it.
 You can’t save them.
 Whatever lie you are telling yourself, to make their actions and mistreatment towards you justifiable, it’s only prolonging and worsening your pain.
-It doesn’t get better.
-The longer you allow yourself to stay interconnected to this person, your signing up for nothing but chaos and disaster.
-Even though you might have that little voice in your head telling you you haven’t exhausted all of your resources yet, and you can’t go on living without them… I promise you wholeheartedly you can.
-The ultimatum they’re forcefully putting onto you; to stay and endure their bullsh*t for the sake of love is not normal and no one deserves that.
-They will do anything to condition you to believe that you won’t be alright without them, that you will never find anyone else, or you will never truly be happy again if you walk away.
-Don’t believe that sh*t.

 “You can’t fix someone that doesn’t want to be fixed, but you can ruin your life trying.
 And that’s the thing, we go around in circles trying to fix this person, and it’s usually the same person who’s hurt us the most.
 You’ve got to start focusing back on yourself.”